Skip to main content

 IncludeParameter

-Takes a string corresponding to the enum value of TlsParameterType for the parameter that should be added to the base IPM.
-The values for the parameter are derived automatically from the features that the SUT ⓘ supports as well as the general constraints.
+Accepts a string corresponding to the enum value of TlsParameterType for the parameter to be added to the base IPM.
+The values for the parameter are automatically derived from the features supported by the SUT ⓘ as well as general constraints.

 ExcludeParameter

-Takes a string corresponding to the enum value of TlsParameterType for the parameter that should be removed from the base IPM.
+Accepts a string corresponding to the enum value of TlsParameterType for the parameter to be removed from the base IPM.

 Modifying Parameter Values